 Workplace safety begins with education and awareness for everyone involved.
 We watch for hazards or potentially dangerous situations but sometimes we become comfortable with our work routine.
-This is where signs, labels and tags play an important role.
+This is where signs, labels, and tags play an important role.
 They act as visual reminders to warn against potential hazards or to caution against unsafe work practices.
-OSHA has created guidelines for safety signage with it's 29 CFR 1910.145 rule.
+OSHA has created guidelines for safety signage with its 29 CFR 1910.145 rule.
 These rules cover all of the specific requirements that will help you comply with the law and protect your workers.
-Even after you determine what signs you need, knowing where to place them can sometimes be a little confusing.
+Even after determining what signs you need, knowing where to place them can sometimes be confusing.
 Let's take a brief look at 4 helpful hints that will help you place your signs, labels, and tags.

-- Danger Signs - indicate an immediate danger.
-They require employees to take special precautions to protect themselves agains this potential hazard.
+Danger Signs - indicate an immediate danger.
+They require employees to take special precautions to protect themselves against this potential hazard.

 4. Ensure the sign, label or tag will not cause a hazard